albinjon/reverse-proxy/README.md

 There might also be some things you want to configure with the firewall.
 This can be done with a utility program `ufw` (uncomplicated firewall).

-This might first need to be enabled using `sudo ufw enable`, and then you want to add specific rules to allow this nginx instance to receive traffic  `sudo ufw allow 'Nginx Full`.
+This might first need to be enabled using `sudo ufw enable`, and then you want to add specific rules to allow this nginx instance to receive traffic  `sudo ufw allow 'Nginx Full'`.
 Apart from this, after enabling the firewall, you probably also want to run `sudo ufw allow ssh`, to not stop yourself from being able to reconnect using SSH.

 ## HTTPS / SSL